creatoro/simplestats/README.md

 When creating statistics there are 4 things you have to think about:

-1. You can set which configuration to use when calling the factory() method.
-This is optional, if not set the config with 'default' name is used.
+1. You can set what configuration to use when calling the `factory()` method (using an array).
+This is optional, if not set the config with `default` name is used (see configuration file).

 2. A unique identifier for the item you are creating the stats for.
 This could be anything from an integer to a string (depends on you table).